Sat 2024-Jun-22

 Williams @ American Scientist: They're bias optimizers!
 The bit where he says, “Look at me.
 Listen to me:” is important.
 Any source that is highly persuasive, but not committed to fact in anyway, DOES NOT WORK and SHOULD NOT BE USED.
 Excellent advice, that.

-In case you are not persuaded by social media (good for you!), Prof. Williams has provided both a video of a seminar, shown here, evocatively titled “On bullsh*t Engines”, and a more formally peer reviewed article published in American Scientist.
+In case you are not persuaded by social media (good for you!), Prof. Williams has provided both a video of a seminar, shown here, evocatively titled “On Bullsh*t Engines”, and a more formally peer reviewed article published in American Scientist.
 [6]

 A pointed example from the video (4:03), on AI-generated guides to foraging for edible mushrooms, available on Amazon despite its many errors: